oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 > abstraction based on information theory and structural
 > organization using results from graph theory.

-> **EDITOR'S NOTE:** consider whether the following adds clarity or
+> **EDITOR'S NOTE:** adjust and/or remove the following discussion to mesh with
-> confusion; it might need to be re-written to guide the reader
-> through the concepts a bit more.
+> the updated introduction.

 From UML JADN takes the concept of modeling information/data using Simple Classifiers (see [[UML](#uml)], 10.2 Datatypes) as